Eater of Dust

 Skills Athletics +9, Intimidate +7, Perception +6

-Damage Immunities bludgeoning, piercing and slashing from nonmagical weapons
+Damage Resistances acid, cold; bludgeoning, piercing, and slashing from nonmagical attacks

-Languages understands Abyssal, Common, Infernal, Void Speech, but cannot speak; telepathy 100 ft.
+Languages understands Abyssal, Common, Infernal, and Void Speech but can’t speak, telepathy 120 ft.

 Challenge 9 (5,000 XP)

 • Regeneration.
-The eater of dust regains 5 hit points at the start of its turn.
-If it takes fire damage, this trait does not function at the start of its next turn.
-The eater of dust dies only if it starts its turn with 0 hit points and does not regenerate.
+The eater of dust regains 5 hp at the start of its turn.
+If it takes fire damage, this trait doesn’t function at the start of eater’s next turn.
+The eater dies only if it starts its turn with 0 hp and doesn’t regenerate.

 This terrible creature resembles an imposing knight wearing baroque plate armor made of calcified resin.
-Its helm is a blank gray oval without eye slots or mouthpiece, and it carries a glistening greatsword with one or more slavering, fanged mouths.
+Its helm is a blank gray oval without eye slots or mouthpiece, and one of its arms ends in a slavering, fanged mouth.

 Mercenary Companies.
-Eaters of dust roam the lower planes selling their services to arch-devils, demon lords, and other fiendish rulers for the chance to sample new flavors and devour interesting morsels.
-Eaters of dust often operate in small but deadly military units led by a powerful leader.
+Eaters of dust—or yakat-shi as they are sometimes called in ancient planar texts—roam the lower planes selling their services to arch-devils, demon lords, and other fiendish rulers for the chance to sample new flavors and morsels.
+Eaters of dust feel only contempt for most other life forms.
+They attack and eat their non-eater allies at the first sign of weakness.
+Because of this, eaters of dust often operate in small, deadly units of eaters led by a powerful leader, styled the yakat-norog.

 Armor Shell.
 While many sages confuse eaters of dust for some obscure variety of fiend, they are aberrations escaped from a far-flung dimension of madness and nightmares.
 Indeed, their armor is not armor at all, but a secreted resin that hardens into a shell as strong as steel.
 When cracked, it exudes a nacreous blood, and the resulting scar resembles mother-of-pearl.
-Heavily scarred eaters of dust seem to have a huge number of such mother-of-pearl inlays, but these are all marks of wounds they have survived.
+Some old eaters are covered in intricate networks of shimmering scars.

 Section 15: Copyright Notice